PowerDNS/pdns/docs/manpages/zone2ldap.1.md

 --basedn=*DN*
 :    Base DN to store objects below

---create-ent
-:    If set zone2ldap will create empty non-terminals.
-This is required for :    DNSSEC to work and is only meaningful with layout=simple.

 --domainid=*ID*
 :    The ID of the first zone found, incremented by one for each zone in the :    current source.
 This option only has an effect when used with --pdns-info.